Semester One – Week 9 & 10:

-At this stage I’m still wanting to focus on the fact that my first draft of my dissertation in due by the end of Week 9 but I am still continuing with my research and looking for stories and objects.
+At this stage, I still want to focus on the fact that my first draft of my dissertation is due by the end of Week 9, but I am continuing my research and looking for stories and objects.

 1. Archived Industrial Images: